andrew/ultimate-awesome/README.md

 - [awesome-blockchain](https://github.com/yipianfengye/awesome-blockchain) - 关于区块链、比特币、以太坊你想知道的都在这里了.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [awesome-lucene](https://github.com/Anant/awesome-lucene) - A curated list of Awesome Apache Lucene links and resources.
+- [awesome-angular-components](https://github.com/chyngyz/awesome-angular-components) - This project is no longer supported.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.
-- [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-go-stars](https://github.com/eleven26/awesome-go-stars) - Awesome go with stargazers count (daily update).
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-leaflet](https://github.com/harryprince/awesome-leaflet) - An awesome leaflet related package collection.
+- [awesome-decentralized-storage](https://github.com/holybao/awesome-decentralized-storage) - A curated list of proof of storage and decentralized storage resources and links.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
 - [stack-exchange](https://github.com/learn-anything/stack-exchange) - Awesome Stack Exchange Communities.